 Geography Curriculum Intent

-At KS3 (Years 7 and 8), all students follow the National Curriculum.
-At KS4 (Years 9, 10 and 11) all students study GCSE OCR B Geography.
-We deliver a sequence of learning that builds on prior KS2 knowledge during KS3.
-KS3 learning embeds key knowledge and skills enabling learners to progress into KS4 and prepare for GCSE.
+At KS3 years 7 and 8 students follow the National Curriculum.
+We deliver a sequence of learning that builds on prior KS2 knowledge.
+KS3 learning embeds key knowledge and skills enabling learners to progress into KS4 and prepare for the GCSE.

 History Curriculum Intent